aarcticc/my_first_raycaster/Readme.md

 # Raycaster

 A simple raycasting engine implemented in C. This project demonstrates the fundamentals of 2D raycasting, similar to early 3D games.
+In the moment it's only avalable on Linux.
+Windows support coming in the future.

 ## Features